Panthers top Detroit 5-2, clinch top spot in East, Atlantic - NewsBreak

 SABRES 5, DEVILS 2

 NEWARK, N.J.
-(AP) — Kyle Okposo and Alex Tuch scored short-handed goals less than a minute apart in the first period, and Buffalo beat New Jersey.
+(AP) — Kyle Okposo and Alex Tuch scored short-handed goals less than a minute apart in the second period, and Buffalo beat New Jersey.

 Rasmus Dahlin, Owen Power and Jeff Skinner also scored, and 40-year-old Craig Anderson had 31 saves for the Sabres in a matchup of teams eliminated from playoff contention.